Ryan Walters threatens to sue Biden administration over trans athletes proposal

 "In Oklahoma, we stand with female athletes and we will protect women's sports," the governor tweeted Thursday.

-Critics argue that transgender athletes have a natural athletic advantage over cisgender women, whose gender identity matches their sex assigned at birth.
+Critics argue that transgender women and girls have a natural athletic advantage over cisgender women and girls, whose gender identity matches their sex assigned at birth.

-The special State Board of Education meeting will take place at 11 a.m. on Wednesday at the State Department of Education's Oliver Hodge building in Oklahoma City.
+The special State Board of Education meeting will take place at 11 a.m.
+Wednesday at the State Department of Education's Oliver Hodge Building in Oklahoma City.